Published: December 2022

 Most participants were registered with a dentist and are broadly satisfied with services.
 Pharmacy services far outperform all other areas of healthcare provision for migrant users, in relation to access, language and outreach.
 There are well-established relationships of trust with pharmacists and these potentially offer a focal point for any new or expanded supports.
 Access to mental health support is particularly important for refugees, who have been exposed to trauma during transit to Northern Ireland as well as during conflict and war.

 There is a good level of knowledge about wellbeing and everyday health amongst minority ethnic and migrant residents across all groups.
-More than 90% have access to outdoor space for exercise and enjoy time outdoors.
+More than 90 per cent have access to outdoor space for exercise and enjoy time outdoors.
 Walking is the most popular form of exercise, although this is in part a legacy of restricted access to sports or gym facilities.
-Less than half (46%) of people use shared leisure facilities (excluding children’s playgrounds), but those that do report good opportunities for meeting people beyond their immediate social network.
+Less than half (46 per cent) of people use shared leisure facilities (excluding children’s playgrounds), but those that do report good opportunities for meeting people beyond their immediate social network.
 Muslim women are particularly keen to use gender-specific leisure facilities.
 Participants commonly choose outdoor facilities based on safety, driving to use outdoor spaces in other parts of the city if needed.

 There are significant differences between ethnic and national groups depending on length of residence in Northern Ireland, the UK and Ireland, levels of education, employment in high or low skilled jobs, class background and extent of cooperation within communities.
 For high-earning professionals, concerns about racial discrimination at work and safety in their neighbourhoods and the city are more prevalent, as well as their ability to participate fully in Northern Irish society.
 They provide a well-informed critique of the inequalities they see within the city, as well as those they have experienced themselves.
 Long-established communities reflect on the lack of change over time for them in terms of work opportunities, exploitation, the difficulties of late language acquisition and housing, compared with the experiences of their children born in Northern Ireland in education, friendships, and work.